Sheeted Clastic Dikes in the Megaflood Region

 Radar Imaging of Dikes in the Subsurface

-A few attempts to image the deep structure of the dikes using ground penetrating radar (GPR) have been made at the Hanford Site (Murray et al., 2001; Williams and others, 2002; Clement and Murray, 2003; Ward and Gee, 2003; Ward et al., 2006).
-While GPR was able to resolve the general shapes of large dikes at depths of ~5 m, they did not reveal widening at depth or connections to feeder beds.
+A few attempts to image the subsurface geometry of dikes with ground penetrating radar (GPR) have been made at the Hanford Site (Murray et al., 2001; Williams and others, 2002; Clement and Murray, 2003; Ward and Gee, 2003; Ward et al., 2006).
+The general shape of large dikes was imaged to ~5 m depth, but no deeper.
+GPR did not show widening at depth or reveal connections to source beds.

 Importance of a dry vadose zone.
 A dry vadose zone sandwiched between the base of an overland flood and the water table may have created a wet-over-dry-over-wet situation that facilitated diking.
 Brittle fractures initiated at the ground surface (top of the dry interval) became pathways for hydraulic fractures to propagate downward through the dry vadose zone toward the water table.

 To date, no liquefaction features have been identified in more than a dozen trenches excavated across fault scarps in Eastern Washington and northeastern Oregon.
-A review of all trench logs listed below is HERE.
+Findings from trenching efforts are briefly reviewed in the following section.
+A more thorough review can be found HERE.

 Ahtanum Ridge-Burbank trench near Yakima, WA (Bennett and others, 2016).